Corticosteroids for dengue infection

 Dengue virus is an arbovirus transmitted to humans by two species of mosquito, Aedes aegypti and A. albopictus.
 The four serotypes of dengue virus can cause a wide range of symptoms from mild febrile illness to dengue haemorrhagic fever (severe illness with fever and bleeding), which leads to dengue shock syndrome (shock, collapse, and sometimes death).
 It is currently estimated that most of the 100 million cases of dengue infection occurring annually are in South-East Asia, although many also occur in the Americas.
 Dengue shock syndrome is the most severe form of dengue haemorrhagic fever.
 The current treatment for dengue shock syndrome is to give fluids directly into the bloodstream, but corticosteroids have been suggested as drugs that may help due to their anti-inflammatory properties.
 This review compares corticosteroids with placebo or no corticosteroids for treating dengue shock syndrome.

-Adults, Both sexes, Child health, Children, Epidemic, Flash flood/Flood, Health, Heavy rain, Infections and infectious diseases (all), Insect infestation, Neoplasms and hematologic diseases, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Epidemic/Endemic, Flash flood/Flood, Health, Heavy rain, Infections and infectious diseases (all), Insect infestation, Neoplasms and hematologic conditions, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens